 Academy

 Requirement: Young people of this world yearn for direction and leadership.
 They seek truth and wisdom but neither find it when looking nor trust it when found.
-With the combined talents and funds of National Gateway contributors, knowledge from all areas is delivered to students who demonstrate the ability and desire to serve as global leaders.
+With the combined talents and funds of National Gateway contributors, reliable information is delivered to students who demonstrate the ability and desire to transform this knowledge into wise leadership for future generations.

-Directive: All systems are formed on the binary decisions of each living thing whose destiny is based on the logical course of decisions leading toward a goal (telos).
+Directive: All systems are formed on the binary decisions of each living organism whose destiny is based on a course leading toward a goal (telos).
 The function of the academic leg of National Gateway is to facilitate meaningful learning (input), clearly define goals through a logical journey of binary decisions (process), and accomplish meaningful results (output).

 Curriculum: It is imperative that students understand the importance of independent thought and accept the consequences of their actions.
 Teamwork is effective only after personal agency and responsibility are internalized.